 Ultimately we all want the same thing!

-Work together, use whichever tools and approaches fit your situation, empower and trust each other.
+Work together, use whichever tools and approaches fit your situation, and empower and trust each other.
 As a product manager take the insights from UX to help make better product decisions.
 As a UX practitioner take the insights that product brings from the broader market and business context to help shape the user experience.
 Together you might just have a chance of having a major impact on your market and taking your business to the next level!

 Product Focus Senior Consultant and Independent Consultant